MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-03-monitoring.md

 ## Description

 In this challenge you will learn how to view application logs and trouble-shoot errors.
-View performance metrics and identity bottlenecks.
+View performance metrics and identify bottlenecks.

 - Find the logs for your application’s containers, using:
 	- `kubectl`